georgalis/pub/know/music/660e-requeues.md

 </pre>

-Particularly with 17 century music, somber or meloncholy works may have a tempo so slow that the melody becomes disconected, these peices have been accelerated to t=0.92 (total time is 92% of original), or faster, to add coherence.
-When the melody or expression becomes familiar, listening at the originally inicated tempo becomes more intellegable, by today's standards.
-This genera of music uses the very slow cadence as a rhetorical devise, imerseing the listener into an unnaturally slow pace, with intention of submitting to the melody, akin to the imutable hand of God, as it where, moving slowly like the heavens, creating humility in the listener.
+Particularly with 17 century music, somber or melancholy works may have a tempo so slow that the melody becomes disconnected, these pieces have been accelerated to t=0.92 (total time is 92% of original), or faster, to add coherence.
+When the melody or expression becomes familiar, listening at the originally indicated tempo becomes more intelligible, by today's standards.
+This genera of music uses the very slow cadence as a rhetorical devise, immersing the listener into an unnaturally slow pace, with intention of submitting to the melody, akin to the immutable hand of God, as it where, moving slowly like the heavens, creating humility in the listener.
 This may require carefull listening, deliberate submission, to see the big picture.
 Today we expect faster, matter of fact messaging, we don't emotionally submit to a very slow somber melodic tempo, and miss the message.
 These works are presented in a faster